PranLiu/DSTA_CSLR/README.md

 ## Data Preparation

-You can choose any one of following datasets to verify the effectiveness of CorrNet.
+You can choose any one of following datasets to verify the effectiveness of DSTA.

 ### PHOENIX2014 dataset